cncoulter/Graph_Paper/fork.md

 Image by <a href="https://pixabay.com/users/StartupStockPhotos-690514/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=593363">StartupStockPhotos</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=593363">Pixabay</a>
 {% endhighlight %}

-This file stores the image's caption and metadata so that you personally don't need to copy that information every time you use the image.

 `title:` stores the picture's name.
 If the picture is placed in a subfolder (for example, `/img/puppies/`), then make sure to include the subfolder in the title (for example, `title: puppies/dachshund.jpg`).

 `alt:` stores the [alt attribute](https://www.w3schools.com/TAGS/att_img_alt.asp).
 This value should be a string, so make sure you use quotes.